These are the best vegan taquitos ever! The base is made of beans and veggies mixed with spices and two secret ingredients that up the flavor.

 - The recipe also calls for a cup of lentils.
 After trying multiple types of beans, these were our favorite.
 However many other beans will work.

 - Black beans or pinto beans are the next best substitute, but if you wanted to try another kind too, go for it!

 One of my favorite things about Mi Rancho, is their organic taco slider tortillas.
 I love that they are the perfect size for party appetizers and for little fingers to hold.
 Plus, I can eat more since they are small.
 It doesn't really count when you eat little things right?

 When I make this vegan taquitos recipe for party snacks, I have a good system that gets a ton done in a quick time.
 Here is what I do:

 - Wrap the tortillas in a damp paper towel, heat in the microwave to get them even softer and super pliable.

-- Set them on the table with my filling and a parchment lined cookie sheet.
+- Set a stack of the tortillas on the table with my filling and a parchment lined cookie sheet.

 - Roll it by putting the edge right in the middle of the filling, and tightly roll so that the filling spreads to the end and seals it.

 - Put on the parchment paper seam side down.
 No toothpick is needed because the tortillas are so soft that they easily stick with the addition of the filling.

 - Repeat until done!

 You can simply prepare the filling in advance and keep it in an airtight container in the refrigerator until you are ready to assemble.
 Or, wrap up the filling in the tortillas and freeze them using one of the following methods: